rickhull/runsible/README.md

   - command: true
 ```

-The last `- command: true` will never execute.
-The previous `false` with 2
+Note that the last `- command: true` runlist item will never execute.
+The
-retries will exit, since it doesn't have `on_failure: continue`.
+previous `- command: false` with 2 retries will exit, since it doesn't have
+`on_failure: continue`, and the default value is `exit`.

 *Empty Runlist*